Monte Pittman: Madonna

-Pittman started his 5th world tour with the Queen of Pop, the MDNA Tour, on May 31, 2012, in Tel Aviv, Israel and stops in Europe, North & South America till the end of 2012.
+Pittman started his fifth world tour with Madonna, the MDNA Tour, on May 31, 2012, in Tel Aviv, Israel and stops in Europe, North & South America till the end of 2012.
 Paul Oakenfold who opened for Madonna in several US shows, invited Pittman on stage to jam together in the last N.American shows of the tour.

 Between September 2015 and March 2016, Pittman toured with Madonna on her Rebel Heart tour.

 Prong

 Pittman was introduced to Prong's Tommy Victor by White Zombie drummer Ivan de Prume; the two hit it off, and Pittman joined Prong in 2000.
 He played guitar on their 2002 tour that spawned the live album 100% Live.
 Pittman handled guitar and bass duties for the 2003 album Scorpio Rising.

 On Prong's 2007 release Power of the Damager, Pittman wrote 5 of the 13 songs and provided backing vocals alongside bass duties.
 He is also credited as an associate producer for both Power of the Damager and the remixed version Power of the Damn Mixxxer which was released in May 2009.